theias/ias_bash_script_infra/src/script_examples/wrap_unaware_script/README.md

 # Introduction

+A full code listing is at the end of this document.
+If you're inclined to, you can read that first.

 * This script will be referred to as "This Wrapper".
 * The program it's wrapping will be called "The Unaware".